 - hyperintense to white matter

-- more reliable in differentiating tumour margins than non-contrast T1-weighted images (but less reliable than contrast enhanced T1)
+- more reliable in differentiating tumor margins than non-contrast T1-weighted images (but less reliable than contrast enhanced T1)

 T2* (e.g. SWI)

-- foci of blooming from haemorrhage or calcification
+- foci of blooming from hemorrhage or calcification

 T1 C+ (Gd)